jeandeaual/tts-deckconverter/README.md

 * Generate a Tabletop Simulator deck with thumbnail from an existing website or file.

+* Save the generated deck directly in the Tabletop Simulator *Saved Objects*.

 * Supports the following games:

     * Magic the Gathering